U53RW4R3/RemoteKeyStrokes/README.md

 ### 0x09 - FAQ

-TODO: Fill this info

-Q)
+#### Can I use the techniques for my project or craft my own arsenal?

-A) The techniques are common and can be reused for BadUSB or malware development.
+The techniques are common and can be reused for BadUSB, malware development, or other projects related.

 ## Troubleshooting